ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 **`Rico:directlyFollowsInSequence` can now be used to connect a Record Resource and its direct following sibling in a sequence of Record Resources. `Rico:followsInSequenceTransitive` can be inferred from this property, or created, to connect a Record Resource and any of its following siblings in a sequence**.
 This can be applied when you want to generate data from a sequence of EAD `c` elements.
 On this topic see also [issue 41](https://github.com/ICA-EGAD/RiC-O/issues/41), and [issue 97](https://github.com/ICA-EGAD/RiC-O/issues/97).

-**in RiC-O 1.1, new properties, some of which being transitive, were added in order to complete the model as concerns the representation of sequences and hierarchies of record resources.
-In particular, this resulted in a significant set of object properties in order to allow the use of rico:Proxy in such sequences and hierarchies**.
+**in RiC-O 1.1, new properties, some of which being transitive, were added in order to complete the model as concerns the representation of sequences and hierarchies of record resources.** In particular, this resulted in a significant set of object properties in order to allow the use of rico:Proxy in such sequences and hierarchies.
 On this topic, see also [issue 97](https://github.com/ICA-EGAD/RiC-O/issues/97) and [pull request #136](https://github.com/ICA-EGAD/RiC-O/pull/136).

 Last but not least, **two properties (`rico:hasContentWhichRepresents` and `rico:hasContentWhichMainlyRepresents`) were added as subproperties of `rico:hasOrHadSubject` and `rico:hasOrHadMainSubject`, in order to connect Records or Record Parts and the Things they represent**.
 Variants of those properties were created in order to connect a Record Set and the Things that some or all of its members are about or represent.
 The inverse properties were also created. **You could consider using these properties for describing any visual items.**